jwhittell/jubilate-agno-ed/_texts/jeoffry.md

 permalink: /texts/jeoffry.html
 ---

+##For I will consider my Cat Jeoffry
+from Fragment B

+One of the most-cited

 - For I will consider my Cat Jeoffry.
 - For he is the servant of the Living God duly and daily serving him.
 - For at the first glance of the glory of God in the East he worships in his way.